 Vera de Bel

-The next two years I will be working on the CH-X (https://www.chx.ch/) project, which is about personal networks of young adults in Switzerland.
-I will be working on the question which social capital matters for young adults’ educational attainment and entrance to the labour market.
-I will also be teaching the Social Networks Analysis seminar.
+I am currently working on a project about the personal networks of young adults in Switzerland.
+We aim to study which social capital matters for young adults’ educational attainment and their entrance to the labour market.

 - de Bel, V. (2020).
 Kringen in de vijver van het familienetwerk.
 Sociologie Magazine, 28(3), 30–31.

 - de Bel, V. (2020).
 The ripple effect in family networks.
 Relational structures and well-being in divorced and non-divorced families [University of Groningen]. doi:10.33612/diss.126812050

 - de Bel, V., & Van Gasse, D. (2020).
 Knotting the safety net.
 A multi-actor family network approach in divorce research.
 In D. Mortelmans (Ed.), Divorce in Europe.
 New insights in trends, causes and consequences of relation break-ups.
 (1st ed., p.
 357).
 Cham, Switzerland: Springer. doi:10.1007/978-3-030-25838-2

 - de Bel, V., Kalmijn, M., & van Duijn, M. A. J. (2019).
 Balance in family triads: How intergenerational relationships affect the adult sibling relationship.
 Journal of Family Issues, 40(18), 2707–2727. doi:10.1177/0192513X19860181